Select Region

 Everyone is responsible for correctly disclosing the nature of the product they are selling.
 Unknowingly selling undisclosed synthetic diamonds as natural diamonds is the responsibility of the seller and can lead to commercial penalties as well as criminal charges.

 Diamond Pipeline Integrity is centered on recognizing disclosure risks and taking steps to mitigate those risks.
-Part of this process may include Diamond Verification Instrument, listed in the ASSURE directory.
+Part of this process may include use of Diamond Verification Instruments, as listed in the ASSURE directories.

 Don’t Forget!